CharlesAverill/ctpe/docs/Tacticals/do.md

 `do` fails if one of the applications of `t` fails before `n` applications have occurred.

 In my opinion, `do` is a difficult tactic to justify.
 I find myself using it when using [`repeat`](/ctpe/Tacticals/repeat.html) tends to be overzealous.
-For example, if I have 100 goals and 30 of them can be solved the same way, I'm more likely to use `do 30 <tactic>` than `repeat <tactic>` to prevent the remaining 70 goals from being altered.
+For example, if I have a goal with 100 subterms, and I'd like to apply a tactic `t` only to 30 of the subterms (assuming `t` works on individual subterms and not the whole goal), I'm more likely to use `do 30 t` than `repeat t` to prevent the remaining 70 subterms from being affected.

 ### Syntax